Meaning of Seafarer

 (ii) for the voyage having originated from any port outside India, has as its destination any port in India.

 - Sum of all the period (which satisfies above conditions) should be used when there are multiple voyages in a single financial year.
-For example, if there are 2 voyage for a period of 100 days and 90 days during FY 2016-17 then the period outside India will be 190 Days.
+For example, if there are 2 voyages for a period of 100 days and 90 days during FY 2019-20 then the period outside India will be 190 Days.

 - Both the stamping date (starting and ending) will be considered as date outside India.
-For example, if the starting stamp date in CDC is 01 April 2017 and ending stamp date is 30 April 2017 then the period outside India shall be 30 days.
+For example, if the starting stamp date 01 April 2020 and ending stamp date is 30 April 2020 then the period outside India shall be 30 days.
+There are various case laws which specifically suggest that the date of departure will be considered outside India.
+However, for the date of arrival is also considered outside India in some of the decision of ITAT or calculation is required to be done on an hourly basis.
+So, it’s best if you have clear 185 days or more in your CDC.

 - If a ship spent time in Indian territorial waters then it will be counted as period outside Indian if it is part of the eligible voyage.